 Walk a day in my shoes is a creative art installation which depicts the real lives of care experienced young people.
 Care experienced young people taking part in the initiative were asked to design a shoe, which was then placed on a display board with a QR code next to it.
 By scanning the QR code the person can find out more about that person's story and their authentic view of their care journey, as told by them.
-It captures how unique each person should be treated as an individual and not simply a 'looked-after' child.
+It captures how unique each person's journey is to highlight why every child and young person should be treated as an individual and not simply a 'looked-after' child.
 This installation has the potential to raise levels of awareness and change practice as well as give care experienced young people a platform to challenge the misconceptions that can often surround them.